-Tourism is the life-blood of the counties that border the Atlantic Ocean and the area sounds.
-Between 2011 and 2015, the region averaged a 13.96% increase in tourism spending.
+Tourism is critically important to the economies of the Region's counties that border the Atlantic Ocean and the area's sounds.
+Between 2011 and 2015, the Region averaged a 13.96% increase in tourism spending.
 Coastal Carteret County led the region with a 21% increase.